-So, before I get to far down the road chatting about my reupholstered chair, let’s take a quick look at where we started.
-And wouldn’t you know it, I didn’t take a full on photo of the chair before I started but this should suffice to give you a sense of what we started with.
+So, before I get too far down the road chatting about my reupholstered chair, let’s take a quick look at where we started.
+And wouldn’t you know it, I didn’t take a full-on photo of the chair before I started but this should suffice to give you a sense of what we started with.

-The chair was in good shape, it just wasn’t my style and definitely wasn’t going to work with my new office.
-I found a simple beige linen that would work better with my plans.
+The chair was in good shape, it just wasn’t my style and wasn’t going to work with my new office.
+I found simple beige linen that would work better with my plans.

 (This post contains affiliate links for your convenience and I will earn a small commission if these products are purchased.
 However, please know that I won’t recommend a product I don’t or wouldn’t use.
 Also, the price you are charged does not increase through the use of these links.
 Any income we earn from this affiliate revenue helps defray the costs associated with running this blog.
 See here for my full disclosure policy.)